frozencemetery/mivehind.net/about.md

 [resume](http://www.club.cc.cmu.edu/~rharwood/resume.pdf).

 Unprofessionally, I listen to (and sometimes play) loud music.
-I also have been known to write, hug animals, cook plants, and on at least one occasion, think for myself.
+I also have been known to write, hug animals, cook plants, and think about philosophy.

 I will admit to the following contact methods: